Greenplum Database running on Red Hat Enterprise Linux Version 6 or 7

 vm.dirty_ratio = 10 (default is 30)

-For systems with more than 64GB of memory:
+And, for systems with more than 64GB of memory, the following tuning is recommended:

 vm.dirty_background_bytes = 1610612736 (1.5 GB - Default is 0, as dirty_background_ratio is applied instead)